samganguly/samganguly/README.md

 ---

 ### 🔬 Featured Projects
-> Aligned to Data Analyst / Data Scientist / AI Engineer JDs.
+> Aspiring for roles as Data Analyst / Data Scientist / AI Engineer .

 | Project | What it does | Stack | Repo |
 |---|---|---|---|